Open Gromov-Witten theory without Obstruction: Introduction

-The case of abelian connection (corresponding to $D$-branes wrapped one time) is the case more studied in mathematics.
-The starting point of the papers \cite{OGW1} , \cite{OGW2} was to provide a mathematical definition of (\ref{witten}) in this case.
-The Feymann expansion of (\ref{witten}) is defined mathematically using the moduli space of multi-curves.
+The starting point of the papers \cite{OGW1} , \cite{OGW2} was to provide a mathematical definition of (\ref{witten}).
+The Feymann expansion of formula (\ref{witten}) leads to the definition of moduli space of multi-curves. $MC$-cycle should be considered as the mathematical formulation of point splitting pertubative Chern-Simons.
+These results should be considered as the natural mathematically interpretation of the claim of \cite{W}, and the starting point of Open Gromov-Witten Theory.

+The mathematically most interesting case is the case of gauge group $U(1)$.
+Actually the non-abelian case $U(N)$ follows from the abelian case.
+Namely the $U(N)$ expansion associated to $L$ can be reproduced from the $U(1)$ expansion associated to $\tilde{L}$, where $\tilde{L}$ is a brunched covering of $L$ in a tubular neighborhood of $L$ identified with $T^*L$.